lkuper/dissertation/talks/proposal.md

 ## Still to do

-What I plan to do next:
+Here's what I plan to do next.

 First, I want to define the semantics of `bump` and add it to lambdaLVish.
 I want to actually prove determinism for the subset of lambdaLVish, that includes `bump`, but does not include freezing and event handlers (this proof should be a straightforward refactoring of the existing determinism proof for lambdaLVar).
 And, I want to update the existing quasi-determinism proof for lambdaLVish to account for `bump`.
 I estimate about a month for all this.